FMLA NC: Everything You Need to Know

 The 4th Circuit Court has stated that employers are not expected to extend leave, hold the employee's current job, or consider other job positions upon their return.
 The court feels it is an unreasonable expectation, and employers are not bound to offer any options to an employee once they have reached the end of their eligible FMLA time.

 If you need help navigating the FMLA NC process, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.